publishpress/PublishPress-Blocks/src/readme.txt

 == Changelog ==

 = 2.13.0 - 31 Mar 2022 =
-  * Remove: Deprecated profiles capabilities
+  * Remove: Deprecated profiles post type and its capabilities

 = 2.12.0 - 30 Mar 2022 =
   * Add: Ad to upgrade to Pro for Advanced List, Count Up, Testimonial and Advanced Image blocks